 Far too many people are injured because of negligent security, including those who are followed to their cars at shopping center parking lots, robbed at ATM machines, assaulted in hotel rooms or corridors, attacked in the vestibules, stairways, empty corridors, bathrooms, elevators or garages of apartment complexes, office buildings, public schools, universities, or gas stations.
 If you have been the victim of such a crime, Nagel Rice’s dedicated attorneys will fight with skill and determination to win you the damages you deserve for medical and rehabilitation expenses, lost property, lost income (present and future), as well as pain and suffering, permanent disfigurement or disability and loss of enjoyment of life.

-Steps That Should Have Been Taken To Protect You
+Steps That Should Have Been Taken To Protect You in New Jersey

 The property owner whose negligence was partially responsible for the harm that came to you should have taken steps to make his or her property safe, such as: